oxsecurity/megalinter/docs/descriptors/repository_checkov.md

                         repeated
   --external-checks-git EXTERNAL_CHECKS_GIT
-                        Github url of external checks to be added. you can specify a subdirectory after a double-slash //. cannot be used together with --external-checks-dir -l, --list            List checks
+                        Github url of external checks to be added. you can specify a subdirectory after a double-slash //. possible to use ?ref=tags/tagName or
+                        ?ref=heads/branchName or ?ref=commit_id cannot be used
+                        together with --external-checks-dir
+  -l, --list            List checks
   -o {cli,csv,cyclonedx,cyclonedx_json,json,junitxml,github_failed_only,gitlab_sast,sarif,spdx}, --output {cli,csv,cyclonedx,cyclonedx_json,json,junitxml,github_failed_only,gitlab_sast,sarif,spdx}
                         Report output format.
 Add multiple outputs by using